FIMARx/FITNESS-KAUPPA/README.md

 # FITNESS-KAUPPA
-This web project is a seamless combination of HTML, CSS and JAVASCRIP, crafted to perfection.
+This web project is a seamless combination of HTML, CSS and JAVASCRIPT, crafted to perfection.
 While it employs PHP code for the purpose of a contact form, this section remains unchanged, ensuring a smooth and uninterrupted browsing experience for the user.

 # Showcase
 ![image](https://user-images.githubusercontent.com/69573290/235531653-89340205-3b36-4ee2-b24f-dbd929eb8bf8.png)